interactions-py/interactions.py/docs/quickstart.rst

 Click the ``New Application`` button, enter a name and then click ``create``.

-.. note:: The name you choose is going to be your Bot's name.
+.. note:: The name you choose is going to be your Bots name.

 You will be redirected to a new page.
 On the left you will see this: